IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 }
 ```

 Keep in mind that only 2 parameters have been changed with these parameter files - all other parameters run with the default values.
-We have attempted to choose representative defaults, but be aware the default values may not be what is appropriate for your use case.
+We have attempted to choose representative defaults, but be aware the default values may not be what is appropriate for your use case - it is your responsibility to verify the default parameters are appropriate.

 In this example, changing the `n_simulations` key to 3 makes the model run faster and provides a way to test the model without waiting for it to complete 30 simulations.
 A reasonable workflow with these parameters would be something like running the model in a test configuration with: